Your Child Care Options

 Head Start and Early Head Start are federally funded programs offering free early care and education programming and other family-related services to low- and moderate-income families.
 Head Start programs may be offered in a child care center, a family child care home or through a public school.

 Montessori programs follow the Montessori philosophy, which stresses children's self-directed development.
-Montessori programs may be licensed by the Louisiana Department of Children and Family Services and/or registered with the Louisiana Department of Education.
+Montessori programs may be licensed by and/or registered with the Louisiana Department of Education.

 Parents' Day Out Programs